-"RESOLVED THAT pursuant to the provisions of Regulation 23(4) and such other applicable Regulations, if any, of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (including any statutory modification(s) or re-enactment(s) thereof, for the time being in force) ("Listing Regulations") and the Company's 'Policy on Materiality of Related Party Transactions' and the applicable provisions of the Companies Act, 2013 read with Rules framed thereunder, the approval of the Members of the Company be and is hereby accorded to the material related party transactions entered/ to be entered into by the Company with the related parties within the meaning of Section 2(76) of the Companies Act, 2013 and/ Regulation 2(1)(zb) of the Listing Regulations during the Financial Year 2021-22 and during the period starting from the date of 2nd Annual General Meeting (AGM) to the next AGM, as detailed below, on such terms and conditions as may be decided by the Board from time to time based on the approval of the Audit Committee and as mutually agreed between the Company and related party, which have been/would be entered into on an arm's length basis and in the ordinary course of business of the Company:
+"RESOLVED THAT pursuant to the provisions of Regulation 23(4) and such other applicable Regulations, if any, of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (including any statutory modification(s) or re-enactment(s) thereof, for the time being in force) ("Listing Regulations") and the Company's 'Policy on Materiality of Related Party Transactions' and the applicable provisions of the Companies Act, 2013 read with Rules framed thereunder, the approval of the Members of the Company be and is hereby accorded to the material related party transactions entered/ to be entered into by the Company with the related parties within the meaning of Section 2(76) of the Companies Act, 2013 and/ Regulation 2(1)(zb) of the Listing Regulations during the Financial Year 2021-22 and during the period starting from the date of 2nd Annual General Meeting (AGM) to the next AGM, as detailed below, on such terms and conditions as may be decided by the Board from time to time based on the approval of the Audit Committee and as mutually agreed between the Company and related party, which have been/ would be entered into on an arm's length basis and in the ordinary course of business of the Company:

-S. No. Name of the Related Party and Relationship Description of the contract(s)/arrangement(s)/transaction(s) Value of transaction already approved for FY 2022-23^ (Rs. in Crore) of transaction for which approval is being sought from 1.
-Inox Wind • sale of assets; (140.42) Limited (IWL), Subsidiary • giving of inter corporate deposits along with interest (332.11) Company accrued thereon 300 101.66 400 • subscription to 0.01% Non-Convertible, Non- Cumulative, Participating, Reedemable Preference Shares of face value of Rs.
+S. No. Name of the Related Party and Relationship contract(s)/arrangement(s)/ Value of transaction already approved for FY 2022-23^ (Rs. in Crore) - 1.
+Inox Wind sale of assets; (140.42) Limited (IWL), Subsidiary • giving of inter corporate (332.11) Company deposits along with interest accrued thereon 300 101.66 400 • subscription to 0.01% Non-Convertible, Non- Cumulative, Participating, Reedemable Preference Shares of face value of Rs.
 10 each (NCPRPS), on a private placement basis in one or more tranches, from time to time 200

-S. No. Name of the Related Party and Relationship Description of the contract(s)/arrangement(s)/transaction(s) of transaction entered in FY 2022-23 upto Estimated value of transaction for which approval is being sought from this AGM to next AGM# (Rs. in Crore) 2.
-Inox Leasing and Finance Limited, Promoter of the Company • issuance of 0.01% Non-Convertible, Non-Cumulative, Participating, Redeemable Preference Shares of face value of Rs.
-10 each of the Company (NCPRPS), on a private placement basis, in one or more tranches, from time to time 200 notwithstanding the fact that all such contracts/ arrangements/ transactions, whether individually and/ or in the aggregate, may exceed Rupees 1,000 Crore or 10% of the annual consolidated turnover of the Company as per the last audited financial statements of the Company, whichever is lower, or any other materiality threshold as may be applicable under law/ regulations from time to time."
+S. No. Name of the Related Party and Relationship Description of the contract(s)/arrangement(s)/ transaction(s) of transaction entered in FY 2022-23 upto of transaction for 2.
+Inox Leasing and Finance Limited, Promoter of the Company • issuance of 0.01% Non-Convertible, Non- Cumulative, Participating, Redeemable Preference Shares of face value of Rs.
+10 each of the Company (NCPRPS), on a private placement basis, in one or more tranches, from time to time 200 figures in bracket denotes transactions already entered during FY 2021-22 whereas other figures denotes proposed transaction(s) which is/ are likely to be entered into during the period starting from this AGM to next AGM for which enabling approval for revised amount is being sought based on the estimated value.

-[^] the shareholders had accorded their approval under Regulation 23(4) of SEBI (LODR) Regulations, 2015 in their 4th Extra -Ordinary General Meeting held on 13th May, 2022.
+^ the shareholders had accorded their approval under Regulation 23(4) of SEBI (LODR) Regulations, 2015 in their 4th Extra -Ordinary General Meeting held on 13th May, 2022.